IBM/satcon-client-go/README.md

 1. **Cluster** - represents an actual kubernetes cluster to be managed via SatCon
 1. **Group** - clusters to be managed similarly are collected into groups to facilitate organized and simplified distribution of resources
 1. **Channel** - a channel collects a set of configurations which can then be distributed to cluster groups
-1. **Version** - within a channel, a version represents a configuration (which can itself contain one or more kubernetes objects to be created/configured, e.g. a single Version could encapulate both a Pod and a ConfigMap) which can be distributed via a subscription
+1. **Version** - within a channel, a version represents a configuration (which can itself contain one or more kubernetes objects to be created/configured, e.g. a single Version could encapsulate both a Pod and a ConfigMap) which can be distributed via a subscription
 1. **Subscription** - a subscription associates a cluster group with a version and the owning channel, so that the SatCon agent will then know to pull that configuration down and apply it to every cluster within that group
 1. **Resource** - configurations applied to clusters produce resources, which are essentially just that - representations of kubernetes resources which have been deployed to the cluster(s)